Posts

 Image

 Published by Recorded Books in 2012.
 Read by George Guidall.
 Duration: 8 hours, 16 minutes.
 Unabridged.
-Kevin Kerney is a retired police detective living in New Mexico.
+Tularosa features Kevin Kerney, a retired police detective living in New Mexico.
 His former partner has come to him with a plea for help.
 His former partner's son (Kerney's godson) has gone AWOL from White Sands Missle Range in New Mexico.
 He had been a model soldier up to the time of his disappearance with clear plans to attend art school once he left Army career.
 Here's the difficulty.
 It wasn't Kerney's choice to retire - he was at the top of his game when he was shot twice in the line of duty in his gut and his knee.
 This happened because his partner and best friend was out of place -- drinking.
 It has been three years.
 It took Kerney a long time to physically and mentally rehabilitate and he never forgave his former partner for letting him get hurt.
 Kerney is not asked to forgive his former partner, but to put aside his dislike to go and find his godson.
-Kerney agrees an

 THE HOUSE of DANIEL: A NOVEL of WILD MAGIC, the GREAT DEPRESSION, and SEMIPRO BALL by Harry Turtledove